 Source: Brown, J., O. Ferrians, J. A. Heginbottom, and E. Melnikov (2002) Circum-Arctic Map of Permafrost and Ground-Ice Conditions, Version 2.
 Boulder, Colorado, USA.
 NSIDC: National Snow and Ice Data Center.

-Due to its geographical attributes, northern areas have unique constraints on the development and operation of their transport infrastructures.
+Due to their geographical attributes, northern areas have unique constraints on developing and operating their transport infrastructures.
 One of the most salient concerns is permafrost, since it impacts the construction, cost, and maintenance of every type of transport infrastructure.
 Permafrost is perennially frozen ground that is associated with subsurface ice.
 As this ice moves, thaws, and collapses, the surrounding ground becomes unstable, undermining the integrity of any infrastructure built on top.

 The majority of the permafrost is found in the northern hemisphere, covering the northern half of Canada, Siberia, Mongolia, and the Tibetan plateau.
-There is limited permafrost in the southern hemisphere, with most of the permafrost areas found in the high altitude Andes, in the southern tip of South America, and in New Zealand.
-The growing interest in the extraction of Arctic resources has incited the development of transportation infrastructures to access them.
+There is limited permafrost in the southern hemisphere, with most of the permafrost areas found in the high-altitude Andes, in the southern tip of South America, and New Zealand.
+The growing interest in extracting Arctic resources has incited the development of transportation infrastructures to access them.
 The additional costs, as well as the risk of climate change, may undermine their economic potential.